 Risks faced by the business are considered, monitored and assessed on a regular basis.
-Details regarding the Company's principal risks and uncertainties can be found on pages 18 and 19.
+Details regarding the Company's principal risks and uncertainties can be found on pages 22 and 23.

 The Audit & Risk Committee receives service provider internal control reports which are collated by the Manager.
 The performance of all third party service providers are reviewed at least annually by the Management Engagement and Remuneration Committee.
-Further details can be found on page 55.
+Further details can be found on page 61.

-REMUNERATION
+02 Directors' report - Corporate governance

-Remuneration policies and practices should be designed to support strategy and promote long-term sustainable success.
+AIC Code Principle Compliance Statement REMUN VERATION P. Remuneration policies and practices should be designed to support strategy and promote long- term sustainable success.
 The Company follows the recommendation of the AIC Code that Non-Executive Directors' remuneration should reflect the time commitment and responsibilities of the role.
-As stated in the Remuneration Report on page 55 the Company's policy is that remuneration of Non-Executive Directors should reflect the experience of the Board as a whole, the responsibilities and time commitments each Director would have to devote to the Company's affairs and be in line with that of other relevant venture capital trusts.

-A formal and transparent procedure for developing policy remuneration should be established.
+As stated in the Remuneration Report on page 62 the Company's policy is that remuneration of Non-Executive Directors should reflect the experience of the Board as a whole, the responsibilities and time commitments each Director would have to devote to the Company's affairs and be in line with that of other relevant venture capital trusts.
+Q. A formal and transparent procedure for developing policy remuneration should be established.
 No director should be involved in deciding their own remuneration outcome.

-The Board's Management Engagement and Remuneration Committee considers at least annually the level of the Board's fees, in accordance with the Remuneration Policy approved by shareholders at the AGM held in 2020.
-Further details on the Directors' remuneration is contained in the Directors' Remuneration Report on pages 55 to 58.
-No Director is involved in deciding their own remuneration.

-Directors should exercise independent judgement and discretion when authorising remuneration outcomes, taking account of company and individual performance, and wider circumstances.
+The Board's Management Engagement and Remuneration Committee considers at least annually the level of the Board's fees, in accordance with the Remuneration Policy approved by shareholders at the AGM held in 2023.
+Further details on the Directors' remuneration is contained in the Directors' Remuneration Report on pages 61 to 65 .
+R. Directors should exercise independent judgement and discretion when authorising remuneration outcomes, taking account of company and individual performance, and wider circumstances.
 All Directors of the Company are independent Non-Executive Directors, and all Directors are members of the Management Engagement and Remuneration Committee ("MERC").
 Any decision about remuneration is taken after considering the performance of the Company and the current market conditions.
 In accordance with the AIC Code Principle 9, the Chair, Sarah Fromson who was independent on appointment (and remains so) is a member of the MERC.
-Mr Farazmand is the Chairman of the MERC.
+Mr Farazmand is the Chair of the MERC.